brimdata/zed/docs/lake/design.md

 can be overridden with `-f` to specify one of the various supported output formats.

-This example reads every record from the full time range of the `logs` pool and sends the results as ZSON to stdout.
+This example reads every record from the full key range of the `logs` pool and sends the results as ZSON to stdout.

 ```